Great Books for Growing Brains

-As a child becomes a teenager, reading can be incredibly beneficial in exploring their interests, learning about the world and expanding their horizons.
-No other activity builds reading and comprehensive skills as well, and teens who read outside of their classroom assignments tend to do much better academically than those who don’t.
-A well-rounded vocabulary is brilliant tool for teenagers to express themselves.
+No other activity builds comprehensive skills as well as reading does; teens who read outside of their classroom assignments tend to do much better academically than those who don’t.
+A well-rounded vocabulary is a brilliant tool for teenagers to express themselves.
 And how else would they get to know the parts of the world they can’t visit – countries on the other side of the world, space, under the ocean, for example – without books?